nico-bertoli/nico-bertoli.github.io/_posts/2024-06-01-MazeGenerator.md

 • Turning on "Live generation" you can see the algorithms in action

-• Turning off "Live generation" you can generate larger mazes at higher  speed
+• Turning off "Live generation" you can generate larger mazes at a higher  speed

 [Visit Itch Page](https://nicobertoli.itch.io/maze-generator)